t4upl/Loan-Rest-09_12/README.md

 - H2 branch

 ## Installation
 For running application requires a PostgreSQL database with role *username2*.
 Script for creating the role can be found in project under path: *\resources\sql\CreateUserAndDatabase.sql*.
 Liquibase takes care of running additional scripts which handles creating database schema and populating it with test data.
-After preparing the database application should be started as typical Spring boot project from *SpringLoanRestAPI* class.
+After preparing the database application should be started as typical Spring boot project from *SpringLoanRestApi* class.

 ## Technologies